 - Freight invoices from the carrier tend to be more accurate as well and may reduce confusion regarding the size or weight of the cargo, which sometimes needs to be audited by the shipper.

 - Rather than using different NMFC freight classes for different products, which can be time-consuming and confusing, your shipment’s total cubic space is combined into one simple standard measurement.

 - By using a general weight classification—”not to exceed 1650 pounds”– freight becomes a little more flexible.
 Because the exact weight is less of a factor, a slight increase here or there will not drastically increase your cost, if at all.
 Pallet Pricing allows weight adjustments to be easily incorporated, as most shippers simply rate each pallet up to a maximum weight.
 If your shipment exceeds the maximum, your price will rise accordingly.

 - The Pallet Pricing method also gives you a convenient way to compare and shop rates among potential carriers, giving you a clear grasp of the cost on a per-pallet basis.

 The maximum weight a truck can carry varies by the type of truck being used.
 The trucking regulations are meant for the weight of the entire truck as well as the axle weights, not simply the weight of the load.
 Therefore, a heavier truck, like a reefer trailer, will be able to carry less than a lighter truck.
-Generally, you should assume most full truckloads will be able to carry between 42,000 – 45,000 lbs.
+Generally, you should assume most full truckloads will be able to carry more than 15,000 lbs.
 Contact your carrier for specific limitations.